• Skip to main content

 Watch puppets perform at the National Bunraku Theater

-National Bunraku Theatre1.jpg
+Bunraku

 The singer (chanter) and a musician sit in a separate stage between the main stage and the audience.
-While the musician plays traditional instruments, the chanter recites the lines for each character.
+While the musician plays traditional instruments, the chanter recites lines for each character.
 Unlike other performances involving puppets, the puppeteers remain visible during the play.

 Take a break from the urban landscape with a stroll through Namba Parks